 ribs.archives.CVTArchive

-An archive that divides the entire measure space into a fixed number of cells.
+An archive that tessellates the measure space with centroids.

 This archive originates in Vassiliades 2018.
-It uses Centroidal Voronoi Tessellation (CVT) to divide an n-dimensional measure space into k cells.
-The CVT is created by sampling points uniformly from the n-dimensional measure space and using k-means clustering to identify k centroids.
-When items are inserted into the archive, we identify their cell by identifying the closest centroid in measure space (using Euclidean distance).
-For k-means clustering, we use sklearn.cluster.k_means().
+It uses a Centroidal Voronoi Tessellation (CVT) to divide an n-dimensional measure space into k cells.
+Each cell is represented by a centroid, and when items are inserted into the archive, we identify their cell by finding the closest centroid in measure space.

-To compare the performance of using the k-D tree vs brute force, we ran benchmarks where we inserted 1k batches of 100 solutions into a 2D archive with varying numbers of cells.
-We took the minimum over 5 runs for each data point, as recommended in the docs for timeit.Timer.repeat().
+To compare the performance of the different nearest neighbor methods, we ran benchmarks where we inserted 1k batches of 100 solutions into a 2D archive with varying numbers of cells.
+We took the minimum over 5 runs for each data point — minimum is recommended in the docs for timeit.Timer.repeat().
 Note the logarithmic scales.
-This plot was generated on a reasonably modern laptop.
+This plot was generated on a reasonably modern laptop; see benchmarks/cvt_add.py in the project repo for more information.

 Runtime to insert 100k entries into CVTArchive